RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

     3. I2C Tool can scan I2C devices.
 Or SMBus devices (protocal based on I2C, a two wire communication).

+3. WIFI Connection
+    1. RJJE arm operates using an ESP32 microcontroller, which comes with a WIFI module.
+For communication, MQTT protocal is used.
+        - In a speed test, 1 request(30-byte)-response(30-byte) takes ~0.01s to finish.
+The router's upload and & download speeds are around ~130 & ~150 mbps.
+Therefore, we are using WIFI for real time robot arm control.

 ### Software Setup
 1. Docker Container Setup
     1. Pull Docker image: ```docker pull ricojia/rjje_arm```